-Some nasal cavity tumors can be removed with a surgery called wide local excision.
+- Some nasal cavity tumors can be removed with a surgery called wide local excision.
 This surgery removes the tumor and a small amount of normal tissue around it.
-A pathologist will examine the tumor to see if it is cancerous.

-Tumors that are located on nasal turbinates (long, thin bones located on the inside walls of your nose) can be removed by a surgery called medial maxillectomy.
+- Tumors that are on your nasal turbinates (long, thin bones on the inside walls of your nose) can be removed by a surgery called medial maxillectomy.

-Tumors that are small, noncancerous, and involve only the ethmoid sinuses are removed with a surgery called external ethmoidectomy.
+- Tumors that are small, noncancerous (not cancer), and involve only your ethmoid sinuses are removed with a surgery called external ethmoidectomy.

-Tumors that have grown into the maxillary sinus can be removed by a surgery called maxillectomy.
-The extent of the surgery depends on where the tumor is located and whether it involves nearby tissue and structures.
-The surgery may require partial or complete removal of:
+- Tumors that have grown into your maxillary sinus can be removed by a surgery called maxillectomy.
+The extent of the surgery depends on where the tumor is and if it involves nearby tissue and structures.
+During a maxillectomy, the following things may be partly or completely removed:

 - Bone around your maxillary sinus

-- Bone of the hard palate (roof of your mouth)
+- Bone of your hard palate (roof of your mouth)